 History of the Medieval World

 Full-year course.
 A survey of medieval nations from 476 through 1453, covering the disintegration of the Roman empire, the rise of the Holy Roman empire, the struggle between papacy and nations, the origins of the modern nation-state, and the rediscovery of Aristotle that led to the Renaissance.
 The class will focus on the ways in which the ideas and thinkers of the age led to the development of the modern world.
-Taken in combination with our Medieval and Renaissance Literature course, this provides the integrated Great Books and History coverage recommended in The Well-Trained Mind.
+When taken in combination with our Medieval and Renaissance Literature course, this provides the integrated Great Books and History coverage recommended in The Well-Trained Mind.

 - Susan Wise Bauer, The History of the Medieval World, 2010.
 ISBN 9780393059755